RDN, LDN, CEDRD-S, FAED

 Vice President, Nutrition and Culinary Services

-Leah Graves is the Vice President of Nutrition and Culinary Services of Accanto Health, the parent company of the newly merged Veritas Collaborative and The Emily Program.
+Leah Graves is the Vice President of Nutrition and Culinary Services of Accanto Health, the parent company of Veritas Collaborative and The Emily Program.
 Leah has been treating patients with eating disorders for over 30 years.
 Prior to joining Veritas, Leah was the Manager of Eating Disorders Nutrition Therapy for the Laureate Eating Disorders Program in Tulsa, OK.
 She graduated with the highest distinction from the University of Oklahoma Health Sciences Center in 1985 and then began her work with individuals with eating disorders.

 Leah is a founding member of the Academy for Eating Disorders where she has served on the Academy’s Executive Team, Board of Directors and Chaired the North American Teaching Days for the International Conference on Eating Disorders in addition to serving the Academy on the Nominating, Fellowship Selection, and Membership Recruitment and Retention Committees.
 She has also been honored with the distinction of Fellow of the Academy for Eating Disorders.